Nabina Lama

 Nabina Lama is a Nepali communist politician and a member of the House of Representatives of the federal parliament of Nepal.
 She was elected under the proportional representation system from CPN UML, filling the reserved seat for women and indigenous groups.

-In 2016, she was elected to the chair of All Nepal National Free Students Union (ANNFSU), the student wing of CPN UML, for a term of two years.
+In 2016, she was elected to the chair of All Nepal National Free Students Union (ANNFSU), the student wing of CPN UML, for a two-year term.